openstack/governance/reference/tags/status_maintenance-mode.rst

 The status:maintenance-mode tag is a project team level tag.

-There are situations the project team or the TC wish to indicate that a project team is in a transient period of low activity (which we call 'maintenance-mode').
+There are situations the project team or the TC wish to indicate that a project team is in a period of low activity (which we call 'maintenance-mode').
 This is accomplished by applying the status:maintenance-mode tag to the project team.